 Along with lighting I also pay close attention to the background.
 For example, I try to minimize horizontal lines cutting through the person’s head and neck and other distracting elements.
 If the background is just too busy or distracting, bend down and shoot your portrait upward at a 45-degree angle.
 Remember to keep talking!

 If they seem interested, I may show them a couple of the images (by letting them see the LCD on the back of my camera).
 This can break the ice even further and allow you to shoot longer.
 Most people will only put up with a few minutes of you pointing a camera in their face.
 Don’t forget to move around and shoot from different vantage points.
-I always shoot tightly cropped photographs; however I may back up and shoot a wider view especially when there are objects nearby that help tell the story (beer bottles, a sleeping bag, garbage, etc.).
+I always shoot tightly cropped photographs; however, I may back up and shoot a wider view especially when there are objects nearby that help tell the story.

 Sometimes I hand out a dollar or two near the end of a contact.
 Sometimes I don’t offer money and simply thank the client and move on.
 Every person is different.
 I really don’t like turning my urban contacts into a quid pro quo situation where I am paying a homeless person to photograph them.

 You certainly need to take some money with you.
 I usually take ten dollar bills and a handful of quarters.
 I keep the bulk of the money in my right pocket and a single dollar bill and few quarters in my left pocket.
 Since I shoot with my right hand, I can quickly reach in my left pocket and scoop out a dollar bill and a few quarters.
 Separating the money keeps me from pulling out too many bills at once and making it appear as if I have a lot of money on me.
 I almost always say, “This is all I’ve got…” as I hand them the dollar out of my left pocket.
 The money part of this goes right to the heart of safety.
-Remember that many of these people have warrants for their arrest, criminal convictions, are registered sex offenders, are intoxicated, or have mental health issues.
-It is not a smart idea to advertise that you’re carrying gobs of money with you.
+It’s not a smart idea to advertise that you’re carrying gobs of money with you.
 I am very low key about giving away money and try not to make it a big deal.
-You might be surprised how many homeless people who will allow you to photograph them without asking for money.
+You might be surprised how many people who will allow you to photograph them without asking for money.

 Tell the Story